Aardra28/Twitter_analysis/README.md

 # Twitter_analysis
-Sentiment Analysis and Network Analysis.
+Sentiment Analysis and Network Analysis on Twitter dataset.